ss2552/Guide_3DS/docs/nl_NL/troubleshooting-updating-b9s.md

 # Troubleshooting (Updating B9S)

 This page offers troubleshooting advice for commonly encountered issues with the "Updating B9S" page.
-Als je je probleem niet kunt oplossen met het advies op deze pagina, neem dan deel aan [Nintendo Homebrew op Discord](https://discord.gg/MWxPgEp) en beschrijf je probleem, inclusief wat je al hebt geprobeerd.
+If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.

 ## Issues with SafeB9SInstaller